-The Society assumes that all market risks are hedgeable and therefore excludes them from the SCR used in the Risk Margin calculation.
-Underwriting, operational and reinsurance counterparty default risks are considered non-hedgeable.
+The Society assumes that all market risks, except the reinsurance parts of counterparty default risk, are hedgeable and therefore excludes them from the SCR used in the Risk Margin calculation.
+Underwriting, and operational risks are considered non-hedgeable.

 The Solvency II requirements define a hierarchy of simplifications which may be used to determine the Risk Margin that remove the need to perform a full projection of the SCR (excluding hedgeable market risk) at each future time period.